damlayigit/Advanced-Sound-Detection-for-Construction-Sites/README.md

 git clone https://github.com/damlayigit/Advanced-Sound-Detection-for-Construction-Sites.git

-Prepare your dataset:

-Place your recorded audio files in the ./data/ directory.
-The system is designed to work with .wav files.
-Ensure that each audio file is clearly named according to the machine and material being recorded.
-Run the feature extraction and classification:

-project.ipynb
+Install the required libraries.

+Train the Model: Run the training script to train the classifier on the dataset: python train_model.py

+Use the Model: To recognize a sound, place your audio files in the desired folder and run: python use_model.py

+Add New Recordings: Add new .wav recordings to the New_Recordings/ folder and update the filepath in the script:

+filepath = r"./New_Recordings/NewRecording1.wav"

+Make sure your recordings are in .wav format before using them with the model.

 View the results:

 The classification results and analysis will be output to the console and saved in the specified directory.

-# Usage

-To train the model on new data, simply add your .wav files to the ./data/ directory and rerun the script.
-You can adjust the machine learning model parameters in the main.py script to optimize performance.

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.